 The US Mint doesn't promote fresh breath, but it does make a pretty penny.
 Its primary mission is to produce an adequate volume of circulating coinage for the nation to conduct its trade and commerce.
-The Mint distributes coins and paper money to the Federal Reserve banks and branches, maintains custody of the Nation's gold and silver assets (worth more than $100 billion), and redeems and processes mutilated coins.
-It generates more than $1 billion in annual revenue by selling proof and uncirculated coins; commemorative medals; and platinum, gold, and silver bullion coins to the public.
+The Mint distributes coins and paper money to the Federal Reserve banks and branches, maintains custody of the nation's gold and silver assets (worth more than $100 billion), and redeems and processes mutilated coins.
+It generates its annual revenue by selling proof and uncirculated coins; commemorative medals; and platinum, gold, and silver bullion coins to the public.
 Despite its standing as a government institution, the US Mint does turn a profit, which it transfers to the US Treasury.

-The United States Mint operates six facilities across the United States, located in Washington, DC; Philadelphia; West Point, New York; Fort Knox, Kentucky; Denver; and San Francisco.
+The Mint operates six facilities across the US, located in Washington, DC; Philadelphia; West Point, New York; Fort Knox, Kentucky; Denver; and San Francisco.
 Its manufacturing facilities in Philadelphia and Denver produce coins of all denominations for circulation.
 Both facilities also produce dies for striking coins.